zjgao02/zjgao.github.io/_pages/about.md

 😀 News
 ======
 - 2023.01: **My paper *"Long-tail Cross Modal Hashing"* has been accepted by AAAI as an oral presentation paper!**
-- 2022.12: I won **the first place** in the parallel computing competition
+- 2022.12: I won **the first place** in the parallel computing competition.
 - 2022.11: **My first academic paper as the first author *"Long-tail Cross Modal Hashing"* has been accepted by AAAI (CCF A) 2023!**

 📑 Publications